SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

    -> 10.0 / 2.5  // equals 4.0
    << // r3 : Double = 4.0

-Unlike C and Objective-C, the four arithmetic operators do not allow values to overflow by default.
+Unlike the arithmetic operators in C and Objective-C, the Swift arithmetic operators do not allow values to overflow by default.
 You can opt in to value overflow behavior by using Swift's overflow operators (such as ``a &+ b``).
 See :ref:`AdvancedOperators_OverflowOperators`.